LLM/Agent-as-Data-Analyst: A Survey: for Structured Data Analysis

-\underline{(2) Agent-Based Methods:} Agent-based methods utilize \llm agents to collaborate to complete analysis.
-Different agents often complete their own tasks under respective prompts.
-TimeCAP~\cite{lee2025timecap} is a framework with two agents and a multi-modal encoder.
-The summary agent generates a contextual summary of time series data, and the prediction agent uses the summary for prediction.
-The encoder generates predictions using both the data and summary.
-It also samples relevant text to reinforce the prediction agent.
-The final prediction is derived from the linear combination of the encoder prediction and the agent prediction.
-TimeXL~\cite{jiang2025explainable} proposes a more complex framework consisting of a multi-modal prototype-based encoder and three GPT-4o agents.
-The prototypes demonstrate the typical text patterns and temporal patterns.
-The encoder generates preliminary predictions and explanations based on time series and textual inputs.
-Three agents are respectively responsible for generating the prediction according to text input and explanations, comparing predicted and actual series to generate the feedback, improving text quality and triggering encoder retraining (e.g., updating the text input of the encoder based on feedback).
-The final prediction is derived from the weighted average of the encoder prediction and the agent prediction.
-The final prediction is also derived from the linear combination of the encoder prediction and the agent prediction.
-Considering the augmentation of prediction by relevant context, \cite{wang2024news} selects relevant news to enhance forecasting by agents.
-A reasoning agent is instructed to select news as context of the prediction prompt, and a evaluation agent critiques the selected news and prediction result against the ground truth to update the logic of reasoning agent.
+\underline{(2) Step-wise Agent Methods:} Step-wise agent methods employ multiple LLM agents, each completing tasks under specific prompts, to collaboratively perform analysis.
+TimeCAP~\cite{lee2025timecap} employs two agents—a summary agent that generates contextual summaries of time series data and a prediction agent that uses these summaries for forecasting———together with a multi-modal encoder integrating data, summaries, and sampled text.And the final prediction is derived from the linear combination of encoder and agent outputs.
+TimeXL~\cite{jiang2025explainable} extends this with a prototype-based encoder and three agents.
+The encoder produces preliminary predictions and explanations based on time series and textual inputs.
+One agent generates predictions based on textual explanations, another compares them with actual series to provide feedback, and the third refines textual quality and triggers encoder updates.
+The final prediction is obtained by weighting the outputs of the encoder and agents.
+For context-augmented forecasting, CABINET~\cite{wang2024news}, a reasoning agent selects relevant news to provide context for predictions, while an evaluation agent critiques both the news selection and prediction against ground truth, updating the reasoning agent’s logic.

-$\bullet$ \textit{\underline{Time Series Alignment.}} Because of the modality differences between time series data and natural language, some methods consider aligning the modalities to better utilize \llms to analyze time series data.
-These methods solves the challenge that \llms may overlook temporal patterns, enabling them to better understand the time series format and analyze the dependencies.
-According to the mainly optimized architecture of models, they can be classified into designed encoder/decoder and fine-tuned LLM body.
-Their techniques are compared in the table~\ref{tab:alignment}.
+$\bullet$ \textit{\underline{Time Series Alignment.}} To address modality differences between time series data and natural language, some methods align the modalities to enable LLMs to capture temporal patterns and dependencies more effectively.
+Based on the model architecture, these approaches are classified into designed encoder/decoder frameworks and fine-tuned LLM bodies, with a comparison summarized in Table~\ref{tab:alignment}.